BestTimesToVisit.com Logo

 What's the best time to visit Maui to avoid crowds and high prices?

 Shoulder seasons (April-May and September-October) offer a sweet spot.
 You'll escape the peak summer rush and holiday crowds while still enjoying pleasant weather.
-Plus, flights and accommodations are often more affordable during these months.
-Keep in mind that whale watching season runs through May, so April might be your best bet for a balance of good weather, fewer crowds, and whale sightings.
+Plus, flights and accommodations are often more affordable than during the peak season.
+Keep in mind that whale watching season runs from November to May.

 How do I get around Maui efficiently without renting a car?